Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/prep/02_feed/README.md

 ## 1b_GAEZ_trade_proportions.Rmd

 GOAL: This uses the FAO Food balance sheets to determine imports vs. local production (minus exports).
 Then, we use FAO Detailed Trade Matrix to determine the proportion of total imports coming from each country.
 We use crop production data to gapfill countries with no trade data, if a country has no trade data we assume imports are proportional to global production.

+This results in a dataset that describes for each country the country of origin for each crop.
+This is presented as a proportion so for each country/crop the total will sum to 1.

 This is used later in the 4a script where we determine country of origin for feed items consumed in each country.